JacobM184/EfficientNet-for-Gun-detection/README.md

 * [B0 with AveragePool9](/B0_AvgPool9.py)
 * [B1 without DropOut](/B1_without_DropOut.py)

-   Note: Please ensure that you have a CUDA enabled GPU for training or it will take forever(hundereds of hours).
+   Note: Please ensure that you have a CUDA enabled GPU for training or it will take forever (hundreds of hours).
 # Gun detection system

 Mass shootings are an unfortunate reality in today's world.
 Stopping mass shootings have proven to be extremely difficult without drastic and extreme measures.
 We aim to develop a deep-learning-based solution that will help reduce casualties from shootings through early detection and reporting.